A: and/OAR is a publisher and retailer specializing in environmental sound and various forms of avant-garde

-One mission of and/OAR is to help raise awareness and appreciation of the sonic environment that surrounds us. and/OAR
+The main mission of and/OAR has been to raise awareness of the sonic environment around us, and to

-encourages a broader understanding and appreciation of all that is "sound", which in turn, can lead to a better understanding
+encourage a broader understanding and deeper appreciation of all that is SOUND, which can lead to a better

 Q: What does the name "and/OAR" refer to?